 If it seems like everyone has a podcast these days, that’s because they do.
 Music Oomph notes that, in 2019, more than 700,000 podcasts exist.
 Collectively, there are over 29 million different episodes to listen to!

 Despite being around since the 1980s, podcasts really only began gaining steam in 2004.
 With such steep competition, if your company produces a podcast, you have to make sure you stand out.
 To do that, you want to stick to lesser-explored niches.

 Also, make your podcast a delight to consume.
 You must anticipate that your listeners are busy people.
 By injecting the podcast with personality and making it informative yet fun, you’ll attract more listeners.

 Did you know that by 2022, there should be about 4.3 billion email users with active accounts?
 So says Oberlo in data from early 2019.
 That makes email marketing as viable a campaign tool as ever.

 Unless you’re sending the seldom-used email blast, then your emails must be segmented.Now you can send with confidence, knowing there’s some interest in the content you’re offering each audience segment.

-Our blog has a great post on email marketing tips, which you can read here.
+Our blog has a great post on email marketing campaign tips: make sure to read it!
 Some pointers from that article that we’d like to reiterate are as follows: